-The State Employees' Retirement System has a limit to how much you have to pay out-of-pocket each year for certain Medicare Part A and Part B covered medical services.
+The State Employees' Retirement System has a limit to how much you have to pay out-ofpocket each year for certain Medicare Part A and Part B covered medical services.
 After this level is reached, you will have 100% coverage for these services and will not have to pay any out-of-pocket costs for these services for the remainder of the year.
 You will continue to pay your premium as required by the retirement system.
 See your Medical Benefits Chart in this chapter for information on annual out-of-pocket maximum amounts that apply to your plan.

-Section 1.4 Our plan does not allow providers to "balance bill" you
+Section 1.4 Our plan does not allow providers to balance bill you

-As a member of Medicare Plus Blue Group PPO, an important protection for you is that after you meet any applicable deductibles, you only have to pay your cost-sharing amount when you get services covered by our plan.
-Providers may not add additional separate charges, called "balance billing."
+As a member of the State Health Plan MA PPO, an important protection for you is that after you meet any applicable deductibles, you only have to pay your cost-sharing amount when you get services covered by our plan.
+Providers may not add additional separate charges, called balance billing.
 This protection applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.